-Do you always feel like there’s a pebble caught in your shoe, right in the ball of your foot—but when you go to check, there’s nothing there?
+Do you always feel like there is a pebble caught in your shoe, right in the ball of your foot—but when you go to check, there is nothing there?
 You might have Morton’s neuroma.

-In a sense, the condition really isn’t that different from standing on an actual pebble.
-Only instead of a pebble, it’s a mass of thickened tissue surrounding a nerve in your foot—usually between the base of your third and fourth toes.
-And instead of being inside your shoe, it’s inside your foot.
+In a sense, the condition really is not that different from standing on an actual pebble.
+Only instead of a pebble, it is a mass of thickened tissue surrounding a nerve in your foot—usually between the base of your third and fourth toes.
+And instead of being inside your shoe, it is inside your foot.

 What Causes Neuromas?

-It isn’t always possible to identify a specific cause for every situation.
+It is not always possible to identify a specific cause for every situation.
 That said, in a more general sense, neuromas tend to develop as a response to an injury or constant irritation and pressure in and around the nerve tissue.